Build / Proof of Work

 setup --create Build the full Airtable base and all its tables automatically.
 Nothing to set up by hand.

-From zero to first contact in 15 minutes.
+From zero to first contact in one sitting.

 New to Claude Code or using a terminal for the first time?